mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 ---
-title: Create A SVG Animation Library With Svelte
+title: The Best Svelte SVG Animation Library
-description: Learn how to make a SVG animation library with Svelte inspired by Motion Canvas.
+description: Learn how to make a SVG animation library with Svelte.
-slug: svelte-svg-animation-library
+slug: svg-animation-library
-published: '2023-11-02'
+published: '2023-11-03'
 category: svelte
-draft: true
 ---

+{% youtube id="_jWnyJRKOvU" title="The Best Svelte SVG Animation Library" %}

 ## Table of Contents

-## Great Artists Steal
+## The Motivation

 Inspired by [Motion Canvas](https://motioncanvas.io/), I made the presentational framework [Animotion](https://animotion.pages.dev/) to suit my needs for making animated videos using code, instead of having to learn animation software.